 Protecting the Plants

 Protecting tomato plants with bird netting keeps the fruits safe from being devoured by pesky birds.
 Create a framework around the plants by using bamboo poles, a wooden trellis, fence posts or tall stakes.
 The correct height for the framework depends on the potential height of the tomato plant variety grown, but the height should range from 3 to 8 feet tall.
-Drape bird netting loosely over the framework, and ensure it does not touch the plants.
+Drape bird netting loosely over the framework, and ensure it doesn't touch the plants.
 Secure the netting to the ground by using wire.

 Be cautious when using netting.
 Although it inhibits a bird's ability to reach tomato fruits, it also restricts a bird's ability to reach and eat insects harmful to tomato plants.
 Careful, regular inspection of the tomato plants will help ensure damage from other pests does not occur.

-Picking When They're Pink
+Picking Tomatoes When They're Pink